 Many cats are notorious for eating too quickly.
 Since cats have rather sensitive digestive systems, however, eating too quickly can cause them to throw up.
 Naturally, this means your cat is losing a large amount of the calories and fluids it just took in.

-To prevent your cat from eating too quickly, you can get timed feeders, or add obstructions to your cat’s food bowl to slow down their eating process.
+To prevent your cat from eating too quickly, you can get timed feeders, or add obstructions to your cat’s food bowl to slow down its eating process.
 This will give their digestive systems more time to process the food they just ate, and minimize vomiting.

 11. Your Maine Coon Is Suffering From Hairballs